willhack/Stratus/README.md

 ## Initial Setup
 - [x] Git init and link remote repo
 - [x] NPM init
-- [ ] Build webpack
+- [x] Build webpack
+- [x] Get yourself into a git hole and dig your way out

 ## Design overall architecture
 Once the initial setup is complete, move on to mapping out the file structure - What will be serverside?
 What will be front end?
 What libraries and frameworks will you be using?
 This does not have to be set in stone!
-Revsiti from time to time to see if anything can be DRYed out/refactored.
+Revisit from time to time to see if anything can be DRYed out/refactored.
 - [ ] Initial architecture map

 ## Building Server Infrastructure
-- [ ] Start localhost server
+- [x] Start localhost server
-- [ ] Serve root directory (start with static website)
+- [x] Serve root directory (start with static website)
 Extensions:
-- [ ] Access localhost server from other devices on the same network
+- [x] Access localhost server from other devices on the same network
 - [ ] Serve folder of files

 ## Building the Front End
-- [ ] Build basic 'hello world' page with react.
+- [x] Build basic 'hello world' page with react.
 - [ ] Dynamically populate front end with lecture/approach slide cards
 - [ ] Open slides in new link upon click
 Extension